 Dear Student Participant:

 Are you sitting on the next big idea?
-Want a safe place to explore the idea’s potential with real business people and maybe win $5,000 to help make the idea a reality?
+Want a safe place to explore the idea’s potential with real business people, pitch your idea to investors and maybe win $5,000 to help make the idea a reality?
 Well, you are looking in the right place.

 Thank you for your interest in the Governor’s Giant Vision Student Competition.
-Governor Dennis Daugaard, Citibank of Sioux Falls and South Dakota EPSCoR, Brookings, are sponsoring this competition with the hope of giving South Dakota student entrepreneurs a chance to achieve their dreams.
+Governor Kristi Noem, Citibank of Sioux Falls and South Dakota EPSCoR, Brookings, are sponsoring this competition with the hope of giving South Dakota student entrepreneurs a chance to achieve their dreams.

 The winner will be awarded $5,000, with second, third, fourth and fifth place prizes being $4,000, $3,000, $2,000 and $1,000, respectively.
 The remaining qualifiers will receive $500 each.
 Selection of winners will be based on a combination of the viability of the business proposal, including considerations of potential competition, likelihood of success, market size and profitability.
 Final decisions about each applicant are at the discretion of the program judges.

-As a student applicant, you may choose to apply either in the Student or the Business Competition.
-Information about both appears on the www.southdakotagiantvision.com website.
+As a student applicant, you may choose to apply either in the Student but you may not apply in both.

 The focus of this program is on the business plan or business model and is not limited to technology entries.